 Business Representative Directors (Team East Sussex)

 Graham Peters has a business background in small-scale commercial and residential property development and advice.
-He has been involved in economic regeneration especially of the rural areas of East Sussex for 15 years.
-Graham is the Chairman of Team East Sussex, the Federated sub board of SELEP, Chairman of the East Sussex Rural Partnership, sits on other not-for-profit boards, including as a director of Woodland Enterprises Ltd and Rother Valley Railway Ltd, and was the High Sheriff of East Sussex 2013 – 2014.Download
+He has been involved in economic regeneration especially of the rural areas of East Sussex for 20 years.
+Graham is the Chairman of Team East Sussex, the Federated sub board of SELEP, Chairman of the Newhaven Enterprise Zone and co-chair of the Hastings Town Board, sits on other not-for-profit boards, including as a director of Woodland Enterprises Ltd , Rother Valley Railway Ltd and Sussex Heritage Trust, and was the High Sheriff of East Sussex 2013 – 2014Download

 Delegation of good governance